 At 1,347 feet, Valencia Peak is one of the highest summit in Montaña de Oro State Park and may provide the best panorama of the park’s stunning shoreline and inviting inland peaks.
 The views are epic and the hike is 4.5-miles round trip with 1,275 feet of elevation.
 An older version of Valencia Peak Trail was 0.4 miles shorter each way, and the new route uses more switchbacks to ease the ascent.
 Valencia Peak Trail crosses a couple level steps in the terrain that offer inspiring ocean views on the scenic climb to a summit with 360-degree views.

-Proceed up Valencia Peak Trail, reaching the base of a series of switchbacks, 0.45 miles from the start.
+Proceed up Valencia Peak Trail to the base of a series of switchbacks, 0.45 miles from the start.
 Hike through a handful of turns as the trail takes an easy route up steep terrain, expanding views over the coast.
-After a quarter mile of switchbacks, you’ll cross a draw in the terrain and than rise to a landing that provides great views over the ocean to the west and the canyon to the northeast.
+After a quarter mile of switchbacks, cross a draw in the terrain and rise to a landing that provides great views over the ocean to the west and the canyon to the northeast.

-Enjoy views up Islay Creek Canyon as the trail continues.
-You can also look down on Oats Peak Trail as its way up to a summit inland of Valencia Peak.
+Get an eyeful looking up Islay Creek Canyon as the trail continues.
+You can also look down on Oats Peak Trail on its way up to a summit inland of Valencia Peak.
 Bear right past a near trail junction and then come to an actual junction with a trail kiosk.
 Bebee Trail descends to the left, connecting to Oats Peak Trail.
 Bear right to proceed on Valencia Peak Trail.

 A quarter mile of switchbacks take you up to the ridge that leads to the peak.
 The emblematic Morro Rock becomes visible to the north along with Cerro Cabrillo, while another Central Coast landmark Point Buchon can be seen to the south.